operatorequals/terraform-provider-universe/README.md

 ## Maintainers

+terraform-provider-universe is a fork of the multiverse provider.
+It is maintained by Peter Birch (birchb1024).
+This fork is no longer compatible with the original hence it is renamed 'universe'

-The MobFox DevOps team at [MobFox](https://www.mobfox.com/) maintains the original provider.
+The MobFox DevOps team at [MobFox](https://www.mobfox.com/) maintains the original 'multiverse' provider.

-This is the birchb1024 fork, maintained by Peter Birch.
-This fork is no longer compatible with the original.

 ##Requirements